 Table of Contents

-- Introduction to Modeling in Japan
+- The Modeling Scene in Japan

-- Modeling Agencies in Japan
+- Modeling Agencies in Japan for Foreigners

-- Tips and Info for Foreign Models
+- Tips for Aspiring Models in Japan

 First, let’s take a look at just some of the top models in Japan, both past and present, and get inspiration from their work.

 A former model, Tao Okamoto was one of the famous Japanese models represented by Premier Model Agency.
 Awarded by Japan Vogue as the “Women of the Year” in 2010, Tao Okamoto has worked with big name companies such as Louis Vuitton, Miu Miu, and Chanel.
 After debuting on international screens alongside Hugh Jackman in Marvel’s The Wolverine, she has become a full-time actress.

 Another model turned actor, Sen Mitsuji is an Australian-Japanese model who was scouted when visiting Japan.
 He jumped into modeling and was especially active between 2010 - 2015, appearing in famous magazines and walking the runway in fashion weeks and collections worldwide.
 Since then, he’s transitioned into acting and photography.